 See our list of Chinese children’s books with Pinyin and/or Hanzi, for kids learning the Mandarin Chinese language.
 Aside from being a perfect addition to online Chinese courses for kids, we recommend books because:

 - Reading stories is a fun way of learning

 - Gives a feeling of accomplishment when finishing a book

-- Provides confidence to the child from understanding a story
+- Provides confidence to the child in understanding a story

-- Cultivate good habits of reading and learning
+- Cultivates good habits of reading and learning

 Here below we have four categories to divide books for children into:

 - Graded Chinese learners for children (adhering to the HSK system)

 - Chinese learning systems books for children (bundles of booklets)